Inclusion and Diversity in fashion e-commerce

 Discover our new article

-Reaction to the Vogue Business Inclusivity Report: As Extreme Thinness Returns to the Runways, Why Brands Must Continue Investing in Size Inclusivity
+Reaction to Vogue Business Inclusivity Report: As Extreme Thinness Returns to the Runways, Why Brands Must Continue Investing in Size Inclusivity

 The Spring/Summer 2025 fashion weeks have come to an end, and while the runways showcased an array of creativity, one unsettling trend has resurfaced: the return of extreme thinness as the dominant body type in fashion.
 According to the Vogue Business Inclusivity Report, only 0.8% of looks across New York, London, Milan, and Paris featured plus-size models, with 4.3% mid-size representation.
 In stark contrast, 94.9% of models were straight-size (US 0-4), signaling a regression to the outdated and unhealthy standards of beauty that once plagued the industry.